realjck/story-engine/README.md

    Facilitates video integration in mp4 directly from the Excel Storyboard.

 - **Packaged JS Libraries and Resources:**
-   Eliminates reliance on CDNs or external resources, ensuring all assets libraries are statically copied for easy maintenance.
+   Eliminates reliance on CDNs or external dependencies, ensuring all assets libraries are statically copied for simpler maintenance and use on extranets.

 - **Resource Preloading:**
-   Enhances user experience by preloading all module content, including voiceovers and images, upon launch.
+   Enhances user experience by preloading all module content, including voiceover and images, upon launch.

 - **Robust Error Handling:**
    In the event of a JavaScript error, generates a detailed PDF report and prompts the user to download it through a modal interface.